dhuss42/ft_irc/progress.md

 [x] when two users in the same channel have the same nick they are treated as the same, one client receives two messages and the other does not receive any
 	[x] currently server is not handling two cliebnts with same nick.
 Either not allow it or suffixs "_" to the nick [] test userlimit when set in channel
+	-> inside the irssi Client it looks like the User joined a channel -> original irssi servers hinder from joining
 [] test userLimit on Server
 	[] think about implementing a cap for users to Join since the server is not allowed to shutdown [] How Many Channels can 1 user join?